brisbanemakerspace/bms-wiki/policies/teams.md

 All purchases made under a team budget must:
 * be approved by the team leader in writing (discord or email is fine)
-* have an itemised tax invoice or receipt
-* have a tax invoice or receipt that is sent to the treasurer for record keeping purposes
+* have an itemised tax invoice or receipt that is sent to the treasurer for record keeping purposes

 ## How to start a team
 Create an operations page on our wiki [here](/teams/), then bring it to a vote at a general meeting.
 If it's approved, you now have a new team!
 Once it's been approved, don't forget to add it to the list of current teams.